QianhuiWan/TestPackages/README.md

 ## `TOAST` R package

-This R package is used for estimating cell composition for different tissues.
+This R package is used for estimating cell composition for different tissue types.